madcampos/madcampos.github.io/src/content/blog/2023/06/blog-structure.md

 The header tag serves to represent _almost everything_ that comes before the main content of the page.
 By _almost everything_, I mean data and metadata related to the article, in the case `<nav>` doesn't belong in the header, but the `<aside>` does.

 The reason behind it is that `<nav>` in that case is the _global_ page navigation.
 As for `<aside>`, it is metadata related to the article.
-That way things are organized and fulfil their semantic purpose.
+That way things are organized and fulfill their semantic purpose.

 ## What About Metadata?

 For adding metadata and representing it, there are mainly three ways to do it:

-1. The regular html tags on the `<head>`,
+1. The regular HTML tags on the `<head>`,
 2. [Open Graph](https://ogp.me/) tags, and
 3. [Schema.org](https://schema.org/) properties.